henryreith/Universal-Google-Drive-ID-Extractor/README.md

 # Universal Google Drive ID Extractor

-A free, universal serverless API to extract Google Drive (Doc, Folder, Sheet) IDs from any URL.
+A free, universal serverless API to extract Google Drive (Doc, Folder, Sheet) IDs from any full Google Drive URL.
 Supports single or batch requests.

-This project provides a single, reliable API endpoint that you can call from any automation platform (Make.com, n8n, Zapier), AI Agent, website, or script to instantly parse Google Drive IDs.
+This project provides a single, reliable API endpoint that you can call from any automation platform (Make.com, n8n, Zapier), AI Agent, website, or script to instantly parse Google Drive IDs from the full doc or folder URL.

 ## Why Does This Exist?